 Cohabitation vs Reconciliation

-Cohabitation taking place during separation will interfere with the 12 month required separation period for grant of a divorce.
-A 2nd separation taking place within 3 months of cohabitation taking place will not interrupt the 12 months separation period needed before an divorce application is filed.
-If the party however remains for 4 months, then separation occurs again, the 12-months will then re-commence.
+Cohabitation taking place during separation will interfere with the 12 months required separation period for grant of divorce.
+A 2nd separation taking place within three months of cohabitation taking place will not interrupt the 12 months separation period needed before a divorce application is filed.
+If the party, however, remains for four months, then separation occurs again, the 12-months will then re-commence.

 Following the Granting of a Divorce

 There are some parties who are so keen to get divorced and then re-marry that a second wedding has been planned before the granting of the divorce.
 Timeframes for divorce are predictable but if the former spouse objects to the divorce or some other technical issue arises then there could be a delay in the timing of the divorce date.